coryshain/cdr/docs/source/formula.rst

   - Parameters: :math:`\alpha > 0` (``alpha``, shape), :math:`\beta > 0` (``beta``, rate)
   - Definition: :math:`\frac{\beta^{\alpha}x^{\alpha-1}e^{-\frac{x}{\beta}}}{\Gamma(\alpha)}`

 - ``HRFDoubleGamma``: Double-gamma hemodynamic response function (fMRI, peak response with undershoot) with constraints against implausible undershoot models.
 Specifically, the shape parameter :math:`\alpha` of the undershoot is constrained to be at least as large as the shape parameter of the peak response, the rate parameter :math:`\beta` is tied between the peak response and the undershoot, and the constant coefficient :math:`c` is constrained to be between 0 and 1, ensuring that the undershoot will be both negative and smaller in magnitude than the peak response.
-In some applications it can also be useful to simple leave the shape of the undershoot and the coefficient of the undershoot untrained, resulting in a two-parameter model with a global shape and rate.
+In some applications it can also be useful to simply leave the shape of the undershoot and the coefficient of the undershoot untrained, resulting in a two-parameter model with a global shape and rate.
 This can be accomplished using the keyword specification ``trainable=[alpha, beta]`` in the IRF call in the model formula.

   - Parameters: :math:`\alpha_1 > 0` (``alpha_main``, peak response shape), :math:`\beta > 0` (``beta``, rate), :math:`\alpha_2 > 0` (``alpha_undershoot_offset``, offset for undershoot shape), :math:`0 < \c < 1` (``c``, undershoot coefficient)
   - Definition: :math:`\frac{\beta^{\alpha_1}x^{\alpha_1-1}e^{-\frac{x}{\beta}}}{\Gamma(\alpha_1)} - c\frac{\beta^{\alpha_1 + \alpha_2}x^{\alpha_1 + \alpha_2 -1}e^{-\frac{x}{\beta}}}{\Gamma(\alpha_1 + \alpha_2)}`

-- ``HRFDoubleGammaUnconstrained``: Double-gamma hemodynamic response function (fMRI, peak response with undershoot) without constrains on the undershoot models.
+- ``HRFDoubleGammaUnconstrained``: Double-gamma hemodynamic response function (fMRI, peak response with undershoot) without constraints on the undershoot models.

   - Parameters: :math:`\alpha_1 > 0` (``alpha_main``, peak response shape), :math:`\beta_1 > 0` (``beta_main``, peak response rate), :math:`\alpha_2 > 0` (``alpha_undershoot``, undershoot shape), :math:`\beta_2 > 0` (``beta_undershoot``, undershoot rate), :math:`\c` (``c``, undershoot coefficient)
   - Definition: :math:`\frac{\beta^{\alpha_1}x^{\alpha_1-1}e^{-\frac{x}{\beta_1}}}{\Gamma(\alpha_1)} - c\frac{\beta^{\alpha_2}x^{\alpha_2 - 1}e^{-\frac{x}{\beta_2}}}{\Gamma(\alpha_2)}`